SAP-samples/hana-enterprise-search-engine/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/hana-enterprise-search-engine)](https://api.reuse.software/info/github.com/SAP-samples/hana-enterprise-search-engine)

 ## Description
-This enterprise search engine example program shows how to utilize [SAP HANA Search](https://help.sap.com/docs/SAP_HANA_PLATFORM/691cb949c1034198800afde3e5be6570 "HANA search developer guide") which is part of both,cloud and on-premise shipments, of [SAP HANA DB](https://www.sap.com/products/hana.html).
-It provides REST-APIs for e.g. search and CRUD (create, read, update, delete) to process structured business objects and their relationships.
-To do so, it maps the business perspective to a technical perspective which is then processed by HANA.
-[SAP CAP](https://cap.cloud.sap) can be used to model the objects of the business perspective.
+This enterprise search engine example program shows how to utilize [SAP HANA Search](https://help.sap.com/docs/SAP_HANA_PLATFORM/691cb949c1034198800afde3e5be6570 "HANA search developer guide") which is part of both, cloud and on-premise shipments, of [SAP HANA DB](https://www.sap.com/products/hana.html).
+It provides REST-APIs for search and CRUD (create, read, update, delete) to process structured business objects and their relationships.
+To do so, it maps this business perspective to a technical perspective which is then processed by HANA.
+[SAP CAP](https://cap.cloud.sap) can be used to model the business objects and their relationships.
 The example also shows how to use the enterprise search UI which is delivered as part of SAP UI5.
+Programming language is Python.

 ![Architecture Overview](/images/hana-enterprise-search-engine.png)

-via the following REST-APIs
+The enteprise search engine provides the following APIs:

 | Functionality | HTTP method | URL | URL parameters | Request Body | Response Body | API maturity |
 | :-------------: | :-----------: | :----:  | :----:  | :----:    | :----:    | :----:    |